maxwells/bootstrap-tags/README.md

 - `popoverTrigger`: `String` 'click', 'hover', 'hoverShowClickHide' - indicate how popovers should be triggered
 - `tagClass`: `String` for what class the tag div will have for styling
 - `promptText`: `String` placeholder string when there are no tags and nothing typed in
+- `caseInsensitive`: `Boolean` true if you want suggestions to be trigger regardless of case
 - `readOnlyEmptyMessage`: `String` text to be displayed if there are no tags in readonly mode

 See Implementation above for example